-Join Jim LaPier for an in-depth discussion in this video Using Evernote with AutoCAD 360, part of Up and Running with AutoCAD 360.
+Join Jim LaPier for an in-depth discussion in this video Using Evernote with AutoCAD 360, part of Learning AutoCAD 360.

 - Another application or service…that works with AutoCAD 360 is Evernote.…If you're not familiar Evernote is a cloud based,…note taking app that allows for syncing…of notes across multiple devices.…These notes can contain text, lists, images,…audio-notes, video, and AutoCAD images and links.…In AutoCAD 360 I'm going to click on the App icon…in the upper-left corner and then tap on Settings.…The bottom of the Settings window I'm going to click on…Sign In to Evernote.…

 I already have Evernote installed and signed in on my iPad…so I'm taken directly to the Authorize screen.…Here I have the option of authorizing Evernote…for a year, 30 days, a week, or one day.…At the bottom we can see that AutoCAD 360…will be able to create notes, notebooks, and tags.…Update those notes, notebooks, and tags.…List notebooks and tags, and retrieve notes.…It will not be able to delete notebooks or tags,…access any of my account information,…permanently delete my notes,…or update any of my user account information.…

 I'm going to go ahead and click Authorize,…

 - Uploading and organizing files in AutoCAD 360

 AutoCAD 2016 Essential Trainingwith Scott Onstott8h 46m Beginner

 AutoCAD Architecture Essential Trainingwith Paul F. Aubin7h 27m Intermediate

 AutoCAD: Working with Dimensionswith Scott Onstott1h 4m Intermediate